From Statistics Explained

 - Protected Areas for biodiversity: Habitats Directive (env_bio1)

-- Protection of natural resources - Common bird index (env_bio2)
+- Common farmland bird index (env_bio2)

 - Fish catches from stocks outside safe biological limits: Status of fish stocks managed by the EU in the North-East Atlantic (env_biofish1)